Academic Advising

 Expectations for COE New Student Orientation (NSO)

 In May the College will pre-enroll its new first-year students into their required first-semester engineering course from the common first year and place other recommended first-year classes into a their MyPack Degree Planner.
-Prerequisites can be satisfied using earned credit opportunities reported to Undergraduate Admissions as well as math and chemistry placement assessment scores.
+Prerequisites can be satisfied using earned credit from AP/IB scores, transfer courses, or other means, which have been reported to Undergraduate Admissions as well as through math and chemistry placement assessment scores.

 New Student Programs offers an orientation session in June specific to Summer Start students and their families.
 Go to Summer Start Orientation to learn specific details about dates, times, cost, registration, lodging, parking, accommodations, and more.